gbmhunter/blog/content/electronics/components/inductors/_index.md

 Confusing?
 The most simple Simon design approach is to pick the lower maximum current of the two and treat that as the maximum current allowed through the inductor.
 A seasoned inductor sensei will realise that the rated current is not applicable to short current peaks, and so it is safe to exceed this for brief periods of time, as long as the saturation current is not exceeded (disclaimer: in some cases, even exceeding the saturation current limit is o.k. or even desirable, but see the Saturation Current section for more info on this.

+## Manufacturer Part Numbers

+* **DR1050**: Series of inductors by Eaton (previously Cooper Bussmann).
+* **NRx**: Popular series of inductors from Taiyo Yuden. `x` denotes the coating resin, options are `NR`, `NRH`, `NRS` and `NRV`.
+The series contains a number of different SMD package sizes and inductances.

 ## Inductor Packages

+Unfortunately for the PCB designer, almost all SMD inductor packages are non-standard and unique to the manufacturer and series.

 {{< img src="ipc-sm-782-component-dimensions-for-smd-inductors.png" width="709px" caption="Standard dimensions for three different types of SMD inductor packages.
 Image from the IPC-SM-782 standard." >}}